 • fever or chills

-To address a wisdom tooth dental emergency, we’ll generally prescribe antibiotics, to clear up the infection.
+For a wisdom tooth dental emergency, we will generally prescribe antibiotics, to clear up the infection.
 And then, in most cases, we’ll extract the tooth (as well as your other wisdom teeth).

-Dental insurance will sometimes cover sedation for wisdom teeth surgery.
+Dental insurance will sometimes cover sedation for your wisdom teeth surgery.

 The best case scenario would be that you avoid getting an infection from a wisdom tooth, by having your wisdom teeth extracted before they try to emerge.